[−][src]Trait gio::ApplicationExt

 fn unmark_busy(&self)

-Decreases the busy count of self
+Decreases the busy count of self.

 When the busy count reaches zero, the new state will be propagated to other processes.